Editor’s note: this post was originally published in 2011 and updated annually to reflect the newest volunteer opportunities available.

 New York City plays host to a slew of fundraising 5K’s and walks, and all of them need volunteers to help ensure the day goes smoothly.
 You can help by handing out water along the route, checking in participants, cleaning up after the race, or even cheering!
 Here are some upcoming runs and contact info:

-- AIDS Walk New York: May 19th.
-Sign up on website or contact Volunteer Coordinator Shaun Sheppard with any questions firstname.lastname@example.org or (212) 807-WALK (9255).
+- AIDS Walk New York: May 17th.
+Sign up on the website or contact Volunteer Coordinator Shaun Sheppard with any questions at email@example.com or (212) 807-WALK (9255).

 - ioby (which stands for ‘in our backyards’) connects donors and volunteers to environmental projects in their neighborhoods to inspire earth awareness and action in New York City.
-Check out their sponsored projects, which are always in need of volunteers to plant veggies, build gardens and educate the public; email email@example.com for more info or visit the website.
+Check out their sponsored projects, which are always in need of volunteers to plant veggies, build gardens and educate the public; visit their website for more information.

 - Botanical Gardens: The New York Botanical Garden, Brooklyn Botanic Garden, Queens Botanical Garden, and the Snug Harbor Botanical Garden in Staten Island all offer a variety of opportunities, from greeting visitors to garden maintenance.
 It may require an application and even interview depending on which position you’re looking to fill, but it’s worth the effort to gain access to these beautiful gardens in any borough.